 San Juan County Lead Entity for Salmon Recovery will identify priority habitats for acquisition by 2013 in updates to the Salmon Recovery strategy, and will lead acquisition of, or establishment of conservation easements for 25% of priority habitat shoreline miles with willing sellers/owners by 2014.

-This project addresses this near term action by acquiring over 3800 feet of shoreline via a Conservation Easement providing nearly 0.75 additional shoreline miles of high priority salmon habitat that will have been protected in perpetuity.
+This project addresses this near term action by acquiring over 3800 feet of shoreline via a Conservation Easement providing nearly 0.75 additional shoreline miles of high priority Fish Use habitat that will have been protected in perpetuity.
 This is in addition to the already protected shoreline in the Reid Harbor area which would bring the total to over 13,800 feet or over 2.6 miles of protected nearshore rearing habitat for salmon in this priority salmon recovery area.

 Describe the long-term stewardship and maintenance obligations for the project or acquired land.

-This Conservation Easement will preserve and protect the property’s ecological, natural shoreline, forest, scenic, and open space values; will limit residential use of the property to two single-family residences and their appertinent structures within two Structures Areas on approximately 10 acres of the property; and will preserve the property in perpetuity.
+This Conservation Easement will preserve and protect the property’s ecological, natural shoreline, forest, scenic, and open space values; will limit residential use of the property to two single-family residences and their appertinent structures within two Structures Areas, one existing and one future residential site, on approximately 10 acres of the property; and will preserve the property in perpetuity.
 The Preservation Trust will monitor the property annually to ensure compliance with the terms of the Conservation Easement.

+The second residential site will be located in a defined Structures Area, the exact fixed location of which will be determined by the landowner and approved by the Trust in writing to ensure that the impact on Conservation Values shall be minimized to the greatest extent practicable and shall be recorded as an amendment to the Conservation Easement prior to site preparation and construction of any structures.
+The Conservation Easement will identify the notification process and information required for Trust approval of the second residential site.
+The landowner is aware of this approval process and will approve the terms and conditions by signing the Conservation Easement.

 Describe other approaches and design alternatives that were considered to achieve the project’s objectives and why the preferred alternative was selected.

+The property owner is willing to provide a Conservation Easement but is not willing to sell the property.
 The use of a Conservation Easement is a cost-effective alternative to fee-simple purchase of the property.

 List all landowner names.